hpicgs/node/LIB_USAGE.md

 ### Examples

-In the following, a few examples demonstrate the usage of Node.js as rary.
+In the following, a few examples demonstrate the usage of Node.js as a library.
 For more complex examples, including handling of the event loop, see the [node-embed](https://github.com/hpicgs/node-embed) repository.

 #### (1) Evaluating in-line JavaScript code
 This example evaluates multiple lines of JavaScript code in the global Node context.
 The result of `console.log` is piped to the stdout.